 Accommodation charges include a membership to the University Recreation Centre.
-To activate your pre-loaded membership head straight to the Recreation Centre with your Campus Card.
 The University gym is located at 70 Stanley Street, and offers an expansive gym floor with modern and functional equipment, group fitness classes and a cycle studio.
-We have qualified fitness instructors available to support your fitness journey no matter what level or ability you are.
 The Mind Body studio located on Level 2 is home to yoga, barre and reforma pilates classes as well as low impact cardio and weights equipment.
 Additional programmes and services are also available such as dance, Boxfit, self-defence, personalised programmes and much more.

 The interim sports courts are located on 5-7 Wynyard Street.
-These courts will home to University sport while the new Sport and Recreation Centre is being built at 17 Symonds Street.
+These courts will be home to University sport while the new Sport and Recreation Centre is being built at 17 Symonds Street.